NU'EST W

-NU'EST W was the second subunit of South Korean boy band, NU'EST. The group consisted of NU'EST members, JR, Aron, Baekho, and Ren, promoting in the absence of Minhyun, who at the time was promoting with Wanna One.
-The group disbanded on December 31, 2018, following the return of Minhyun.
+NU'EST W was the second sub-unit of South Korean boy band NU'EST. The group consisted of NU'EST members: JR, Aron, Baekho, and Ren, promoting in the absence of Minhyun, who at the time was promoting with Wanna One.
+The group disbanded following the return of Minhyun on December 31, 2018.

 History

 Predebut: Produce 101 Season 2

 For the first half of 2017, NU'EST members JR, Baekho, Ren, and Minhyun, participated in Produce 101 Season 2.
 Minhyun placed 9th, thus resulting in his debut in the winning group, Wanna One.
 Due to his absence, NU'EST promoted as a four-member special unit, NU'EST W, until Minhyun returned.
 The "W" stands for "wait", meaning that the group will wait for Minhyun to return.
 It also contains a second meaning of them having waited a long time to greet fans again following periods of inactivity.

 2017: Debut

 NU'EST W released their debut EP W, Here with the lead single "Where You At" on 10 October 2017.
 The EP was well received, and they earned their first music show win with "Where You At" on 19 October 2017 on M!
 Countdown.
 The following day, NU'EST W won first place on Music Bank.
 Since its release, sales of W, Here have surpassed 200,000 copies, making NU'EST W the fourth K-pop group to reach 200,000 copies sold in one week, and the only unit group to do so.
 In October 2017, NU'EST W became models for the outdoor clothing company BLACKYAK's campaign, "Art of the Youth".

 On 23 December 2017, NU'EST W contributed to the soundtrack of A Korean Odyssey with "Let Me Out", which is their first Korean drama song since their debut.